TOP

 Editorial Intern

-Jasmine Haskins (she/her) served as the Editorial Intern in Spring 2024 and then as Senior Editorial Intern in the Fall semester of 2024.
+Jasmine Haskins (she/her) served as an Editorial Intern in Spring 2024 and then as Senior Editorial Intern in the Fall 2024.
 She earned her BA in English with a Concentration in Creative Writing from George Mason University, with a minor in Professional and Technical Writing.
 While she works to continue to pursue her passions for Publication, Editing, and Program Management she is excited to watch and see what the future of the magazine will look like.
 Working with the In Short team has been a college experience she will never forget, and she is so grateful for everything Steph and her fellow interns have taught her.

 Proud member of CLMP, the community of lit magazines and presses